Maintenance Maintenance — Can I Swim in Pool After Getting a Tattoo? Safety Guide

 3. Check total alkalinity if pH seems unstable

-4. Ensure water is crystal clear with no visible algae or debris
+4. Ensure you can clearly see the bottom and main drain with no visible algae or debris

 5. Retest chlorine immediately before swimming to confirm levels haven't dropped